 The short version:

-Joanna Preston is an Australian-born poet, editor and freelance writing tutor, who lives in a small rural town in Canterbury, New Zealand.
+Joanna Preston (she/her) is an Australian-born, dual Aus/NZ citizen, poet, editor and freelance writing tutor, who lives in a small rural town in Canterbury, New Zealand.
 In 2008 she won the inaugural Kathleen Grattan Award for Poetry.
 Her first collection, The Summer King, was published by Otago University Press in July 2009, and won the Mary Gilmore Award for the best first poetry collection by an Australian author in 2010.
 Her second collection, tumble, also published by OUP, came out in November 2021, and won the Mary and Peter Biggs Award for Poetry at the 2022 Ockham New Zealand Book Awards.

 In a previous life, she won the 1988 Winton to Longreach Stockman’s Hall of Fame Endurance Ride.
 In this one, she’s a chook mama, ring mistress of The Poetry Class, and laissez-faire gardener.

 The longer version: